Key Takeaways

 - What services do you offer?

-- Are you a fiduciary (legally required to act in my best interest)?
+- Are you a fiduciary, meaning you must act in my interest?

 Common Misconceptions About Financial Advisors

-Several myths surrounding financial advisors can prevent people from seeking professional help.
-Here are some common misconceptions:
+Several myths about financial advisors can stop people from getting help.
+Here are a few common ones and what is actually true.

 Myth 3: Financial Advisors Are Too Expensive

-Reality: While some advisors charge high fees, there are affordable options, including robo-advisors and fee-only advisors who offer hourly consultations.
+Reality: Costs can vary.
+Some advisors charge higher fees, but others offer lower-cost options, including robo-advisors and fee-only advisors who charge by the hour.

 The Costs of Hiring a Financial Advisor

-Understanding how much financial advisors charge can help determine if hiring one is right for you.
-Common fee structures include:3
+Understanding how much financial advisors charge can help you decide if hiring one is right for you.3 Common fee structures include:

-- Assets Under Management (AUM) Fees – A percentage of assets managed, usually 0.5% to 1% annually.
+- Assets Under Management (AUM) Fees: These are a percentage of the assets managed, usually 0.5% to 1% each year.

-- Commission-Based Fees – Earnings from the sale of financial products, which may lead to conflicts of interest.
+- Commission-Based Fees: These come from the sale of financial products and may create conflicts of interest.

 Final Thoughts